Properties & Pathways

 Australia avoided recession during the GFC shock because of our large resource exports to China.
 But the cost to the country was still great.
 Government debt was $58 billion at the start of the crisis.
 It hit $190 billion just four years later.

 Property owners still sweat during economic downturns.
 Uncertainty remains the Achilles Heal for many investors.
-But as tough as it was for property owners during the last financial crisis in 2008, the latest financial crisis, caused by COVID-19, will be a far different experience for owners of property.
+But as tough as it was for property owners during the last financial crisis in 2008, the most recent financial crisis, caused by COVID-19, will be a far different experience for owners of property.

 Interest deferral